cocoabits/MASShortcut/README.md

 You can also install via [Carthage](https://github.com/Carthage/Carthage), or you can use Git submodules and link against the MASShortcut framework manually.

+To build from the command line, type 'make release'.
+The framework will be created in a temporary directory and revealed in Finder when the build is complete.

 # Usage

 I hope, it is really easy: